-But her biggest appearance on the national stage came last year when she had the Confederate battle flag removed from her state's Capitol building.
+But her biggest appearance on the national stage came in 2015, when she had the Confederate battle flag removed from her state's Capitol building.

 Rick Perry - Energy Secretary

-The 66-year-old former Texas governor will head an agency he proposed to eliminate during his failed 2012 presidential campaign.
+The former Texas governor heads an agency he proposed to eliminate during his failed 2012 presidential campaign.